upbound/docs/content/all-spaces/spaces/query-api/_index.md

 Before you begin, make sure you have the most recent version of the `up` CLI installed.

+## Query API CLI

+The Query API allows you to retrieve control plane information faster than traditional `kubectl` commands.
+This feature lets you debug your Crossplane resources with the CLI or within the Upbound Console's enhanced management views.

-## Query within a single control plane
+### Query within a single control plane

 Use the `up alpha get` command to retreive information about objects within the current kubeconfig context.
 This command uses the **Query** endpoint and targets the current control plane.